Neuro-Symbolic AI: Igniting Cognitive Fusion

 Ltotal=Lsup(θ)+λi[1satθ(ϕi)]\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{sup}}(\theta) + \lambda \sum_{i} \bigl[1 - \operatorname{sat}_{\theta}\bigl(\phi_i\bigr)\bigr]

-What does this mean?
+What does this formula mean?

-• Lsup(θ)\mathcal{L}_{\text{sup}}(\theta) is the traditional supervised loss (like cross-entropy or MSE), measuring how well the model fits the labeled data.
+• Lsup(θ)\mathcal{L}_{\text{sup}}(\theta) is the classic supervised loss (cross-entropy, MSE, etc.), measuring how well predictions fit labeled data.

-• The constraint term, weighted by λ\lambda, accumulates penalties for each symbolic rule ϕi\phi_i that is not satisfied by the model’s predictions (quantified by satθ(ϕi)\operatorname{sat}_{\theta}(\phi_i), which returns 1 if the rule is fully satisfied, less otherwise).
+• The constraint term, scaled by λ\lambda, penalizes each symbolic rule ϕi\phi_i that is not satisfied.
+The satisfaction function returns 1 for fully satisfied rules and less otherwise.

 Core Principles